Searching for Dark Structures: A Comparison of Weak-lensing Convergence Maps and Lensing-weighted Galaxy Density Maps: Data

-\cite{DESWLmap} present the weak lensing convergence maps reconstructed from the DES Y3 shear catalog \citep{DESshear}.
-They used four reconstruction methods with different priors in a \textit{maximum a posteriori} estimation: a uniform prior \citep{KS93}, a null B-mode prior, a Gaussian random field prior (Wiener filtering), and a sparsity prior (GLIMPSE, \citealt{GLIMPSE}).
+\cite{DESWLmap} presented weak-lensing convergence maps reconstructed from the DES Y3 shear catalog \citep{DESshear}.
+They used four reconstruction methods with different priors in a maximum a posteriori estimation: a uniform prior \citep{KS93}, a null B-mode prior, a Gaussian random-field prior (Wiener filtering), and a sparsity prior (GLIMPSE; \citealt{GLIMPSE}).
 The performance of each prior was evaluated in \cite{DESWLmap} using a realistic mock galaxy catalog; the Gaussian and sparsity priors were found to perform best in the presence of observational masks and shape noise.

-The Gaussian random field prior assumes a specific E-mode power spectrum while setting the B-mode power to zero.
-Under this prior, the \textit{maximum a posteriori} estimate corresponds to a Wiener filter reconstruction \citep{Wiener}.
-This prior effectively suppresses the noise and is particularly suitable for recovering large scale structures, which are less affected by nonlinear structure formation.
+The Gaussian random-field prior assumes a specific E-mode power spectrum while setting the B-mode power to zero.
+Under this prior, the maximum a posteriori estimate corresponds to a Wiener filter reconstruction \citep{Wiener}.
+This prior effectively suppresses the noise and is particularly suitable for recovering large-scale structures, which are less affected by nonlinear structure formation.

-The sparsity prior is based on a wavelet transform approach, that incorporates both a `halo' prior and a zero B-mode prior.
-Structure formation of the universe expects the late-time matter distribution to be dominated by quasi-spherical halos of bound matter.
-The starlet basis \citep{starlet}, \textit{Coefficients of Isotropic Undecimated Wavelets} in two dimensions, has been shown to effectively reproduce the observed convergence.
-The GLIMPSE algorithm solves the optimization problem of the \textit{maximum a posteriori} estimate with the sparsity prior.
+The sparsity prior is based on a wavelet transform approach that incorporates both a `halo' prior and a zero B-mode prior.
+The structure formation of the Universe expects the late-time matter distribution to be dominated by quasi-spherical halos of bound matter.
+The starlet basis \citep{starlet}, coefficients of isotropic undecimated wavelets in two dimensions, has been shown to effectively reproduce the observed convergence.
+The GLIMPSE algorithm solves the optimization problem of the maximum a posteriori estimate with the sparsity prior.
 It represents a physical model in which the matter distribution is a sum of spherically symmetric dark matter halos.
 The sparsity prior suppresses the noise and enhances the matter concentration peaks.
 Thus the convergence maps contain much more localized clumps than Gaussian prior-based convergence maps.
-From now on, the convergence map reconstructed from the Gaussian prior is called Wiener map, and from the sparsity prior is called GLIMPSE map.
+From now on, the convergence map reconstructed from the Gaussian prior is called the Wiener map, and the map from the sparsity prior is called the GLIMPSE map.